cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Central to IPF method's contribution to attachment repair
 * Therapist points patient's attention to experiences of parent figures' attachment-promoting ways of being
-* Example: Therapist suggests comforting parent figures and brings focus to how it feels to the patient
+* **Example**: Therapist suggests comforting parent figures and brings focus to how it feels to the patient
 * Amplification of positive inner states enhances awareness and differentiation of affects
 * Facilitates introjection of positive attachment representations
 * Consistent with Gergely's research on "marked expressivity" and Fonagy et al.'s concept of "marked affectivity"